Aerial baiting in Victoria

 Aerial baiting is undertaken along defined transects in six sites during spring and autumn as these are the most effective times to target wild dogs.

 The following maps provide detail of where aerial baiting occurs in Victoria in each of the six aerial baiting areas:

 Aerial baiting in Victoria occurs in accordance with an approval (2011/6183) granted by the Australian Government under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 Details on this approval are available on our Invasive Plants and Animals consultations and reviews page.

-Wild dog aerial baiting operation report Spring 2017
+Wild dog aerial baiting operation report May 2018

 The Australian Government provided conditional approval under the EPBC Act (2011/6183) to conduct aerial baiting in Victoria.
 An aerial baiting operation was conducted under this approval.
 This report provides an overview of the operation and describes how the conditions of the EPBC approval were met.

 The aerial baiting operation complements the Victorian Government's current Wild Dog Program and community control activities which incorporates a suite of techniques to reduce the impact of wild dogs on livestock enterprises.

 Part of the plan

 Victoria has a five-year plan for managing wild dogs.
 The plan is based on a coordinated approach involving the Victorian Government, landholders, the livestock industry and local communities.